itsrubenclarke/ad-bulk-user-generation/README.md

 - Open "PowerShell_ISE" as an administrator
 - Create a new File and paste the contents of <a href="https://github.com/itsrubenclarke/AD-PS/blob/main/Generate-Names-Create-Users.ps1">this</a> script
 - Run the script and observe the accounts being created
-- Once complete open the "Active Directory Users and Computer" and confirm the accounts are in the appropriate organisational unit "_EMPLOYEES"
+- Once complete, open the "Active Directory Users and Computers" and confirm the accounts are in the appropriate organisational unit "_EMPLOYEES"
 - Log out of "client-1" using the "logoff" command
 - Attempt to log into "client-1" with one of the accounts using the password that was present in the <a href="https://github.com/itsrubenclarke/AD-PS/blob/main/Generate-Names-Create-Users.ps1">script</a> "Password1"